 The United States Department of Health and Human Services, through its Centers for Disease Control and Prevention (CDC) is the first government to support the creation of the GISAID Initiative, by providing since 2007 technical guidance, public funding as well as substantial in-kind contributions for the design and development of the EpiFlu™ database applications and their functionalities.

 Singapore, through its Agency for Science, Technology and Research (A*STAR) and its Bioinformatics Institute, entered in 2014 into a 5-year cooperation agreement with GISAID on the integration and advancement of the FluSurver tool in the GISAID EpiFlu™ database, to facilitate interpretation of adaptive changes and molecular evolution of influenza viruses, and enhance surveillance.

-Seqirus, a leading innovator in influenza vaccine technologies and pandemic response solutions, is a contributor to the GISAID public-partnership, making it the first of its kind from the influenza industry.
+Seqirus, a leading innovator in influenza vaccine technologies and pandemic response solutions, is a contributor to the GISAID public-private partnership, making it the first of its kind from the influenza industry.
 Seqirus’ commitment will bolster GISAID efforts to advance bioinformatics and the interpretation of influenza data.